-There are so many possible scenarios that could have happened before he came home to you and before you made the assumption that he doesn’t respect you.
+There are so many possible scenarios that could have happened before they came home to you and before you made the assumption that they don’t respect you.
 Think it all through before you form a conclusion.

 Take time for yourself

-In relationships, it is really important to take a little time for yourself, especially if you and your partner usually spend all your time together.
+If there’s one thing I know about relationships, it’s the following: It is really important to take a little time for yourself, especially if you and your partner usually spend too much time together.

 Go somewhere alone for a few days to clear your mind and maybe make them see what they have done wrong simply by being away from them for a while.